Uvacoder/startpage-dashy-dashboard/docs/management.md

 - **`yarn health-check`** - Checks that the application is up and running on it's specified port, and outputs current status and response times.
 Useful for integrating into your monitoring service, if you need to maintain high system availability
 - **`yarn build-watch`** - If you find yourself making frequent changes to your configuration, and do not want to have to keep manually rebuilding, then this option is for you.
 It will watch for changes to any files within the projects root, and then trigger a rebuild.
 Note that if you are developing new features, then `yarn dev` would be more appropriate, as it's significantly faster at recompiling (under 1 second), and has hot reloading, linting and testing integrated
 - **`yarn build-and-start`** - Builds the app, runs checks and starts the production server.
 Commands are run in parallel, and so is faster than running them in independently
 - **`yarn pm2-start`** - Starts the Node server using [PM2](https://pm2.keymetrics.io/), a process manager for Node.js applications, that helps them stay alive.
-PM2 has some built-in basic monitoring features, and an optional [management solution](https://pm2.io/).
+PM2 has some built-in basic monitoring features, and an optional [Management solution](https://pm2.io/).
 If you are running the app on bare metal, it is recommended to use this start command

 ## Healthchecks